HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

   sql_file="native_lazy_loading_attrs.sql"
 ) }}

-{# TODO - revisit this figure - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532292106 #}
+{# TODO(authors) - revisit this figure - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532292106 #}

 Adoption is still in its early days, especially with the official thresholds earlier this year being too conservative, and only [recently](https://addyosmani.com/blog/better-image-lazy-loading-in-chrome/) aligning with developer expectations.
 With almost 72% of browsers supporting native image/source lazy loading, this is another area of opportunity especially for pages looking to improve data usage and performance on low-end devices.